-It is important to note that all public universities offer in-state tuition for veterans.
-This was originally a part of the Yellow Ribbon schools program.
-As a result the main benefit of the program is reserved for those looking to attend a participating private school where the cost exceeds the Post 911 GI Bill.
+It is important to note that all public universities offer in-state tuition for veterans for up to 3 years after discharge.
+As a result, the primary benefit of the program is reserved for those looking to attend a participating private school where the cost exceeds the Post 911 GI Bill.

 Only Veterans entitled to the maximum benefit rate, as determined by service requirements, or their designated transferees are eligible to receive funding from the Department of Veterans Affairs and participating institutions.

 Active duty service members and their spouses are not eligible for this program.